-- 1. Locate handle on the side of the seat cushion by the door. - 2.
-Pull the handle down and push the seatback toward the front of the vehicle. - 3.
-Press down on the top outboard area of the seatback until a click is heard.
+1. Locate handle on the side of the seat cushion by the door.

+2. Push the handle up and push the seatback toward the front of the vehicle.

+3. Press down on the top outboard area of the seatback until a click is heard.